-Participants will be identified as those who had a diagnosis of hypertension in their medical history and received antihypertensive medication(s) at Baseline.
+Participants will be identified who had a diagnosis of hypertension in their medical history and received antihypertensive medication(s) at Baseline.
 If participants had an adverse event related to hypertension after Baseline (see [Appendix B](#) for preferred terms) and had any change in antihypertension medication within 30 days of the start date of the adverse event, that change in antihypertension medication will be considered as due to a change in blood pressure.
-The number and percentage of participants will be summarized by treatment group.

 Participants will be identified who did not have a prior diagnosis of hypertension in their medical history and did not receive antihypertensive medication(s) at Baseline.
-If participants had an adverse event of hypertension and initiated antihypertension medication within 30 days of the start date of the adverse event, the adverse event will be classified as a change in blood pressure.
-The number and percentage of participants will be summarized by treatment group.
+If participants had an adverse event of hypertension and had initiation of antihypertension medication within 30 days of the start date of the adverse event, that initiation of an antihypertension medication will be considered as due to a change in blood pressure.